MESH-Model/MESH_Project_Baker_Creek/ReadMe.md

 ## Model
 *Includes "MESH Modelling Journal.docx", which is notes kept during the modelling.
-Also includes "Configuration_Details.md" which describes the differences between the model scenarios.*
+Also includes a "ReadMe.md" file which describes the differences between the model scenarios.*

 ### Justification
 - Include an Excel (xlsx) file outlining the parameters and ranges used in the model and rationale for their use (with references listed).